Fraudulent Transfer of a Motor Vehicle

 (4) the person does not disclose the location of the vehicle on the request of the vehicle’s owner, secured creditor, lessor, or lienholder.

-How can I be charged with Fraudulent Transfer of a Motor Vehicle?
+How can I be charged with a Fraudulent Transfer of a Motor Vehicle offense in Texas?

-You can be charged with Fraudulent Transfer of a Motor Vehicle if the state’s attorneys believe that each of the elements of 32.34(b) as described in the section above have been met.
+You can be charged with Fraudulent Transfer of a Motor Vehicle in Texas if the state’s attorneys believe that each of the elements of 32.34(b) as described in the section above have been met.

-What is the punishment for Fraudulent Transfer of a Motor Vehicle?
+What is the penalty for a Texas Fraudulent Transfer of a Motor Vehicle offense?

 Arrested or Charged With a Crime?